 In my few weeks testing Vivint, I didn't have to do any trouble-shooting.
 Part of this may be my familiarity with the types of devices, but mostly it has to do with the solidly designed system.
 I showed the devices to my parents, and they both (despite being only somewhat tech-savvy) picked up scheduling for the thermostat with ease.

 Not only is it easy to learn, but Vivint's tools are genuinely useful.
 I closed the garage from the park after forgetting when I pulled out the kids' bikes.
 The car guard alerted me when my wife was on the way home from a midday grocery run, so I could get our lunch started.
 The day after we installed the Vivint home security system, my 3-year-old dropped a glass plate in the kitchen downstairs and my phone immediately pinged me that the glass break sensor had gone off -- which I wouldn't have known otherwise, as I was on the opposite side of the house.

-In only a week or two of moderate use, I immediately saw the benefits of some of these devices -- and I can only imagine what it would've been like to have flood sensors where they are now when our HVAC spouted a leak last year.
+In only a week or two of moderate use, I immediately saw the benefits of some of these devices -- and I can only imagine what it would've been like to have flood sensors where they are now when our HVAC spouted a leak in 2020.

 I found the smart plugs to be a little less useful, but that's likely just due to my personal preferences and usage patterns: I'm more likely to flip switches than to give voice commands to Alexa or set schedules for my lights, in part because it still feels like less work in most cases.

 Finally, while Vivint works great as a smart home integration system, it's also first and foremost (at least for most customers) a security system.
 Again, as with its integration, Vivint is strong here: it offers 24/7 professional monitoring for $30 per month (a comparable price to most competitors).
 There's the standard options here, including empty-house monitoring and nighttime monitoring.

 Now let's dive into the individual devices I tested out while using Vivint.